DavidSaulnier/RectangleIntersections/README.md

 # Rectangle Intersections

-This console application takes a list of rectangles as input and calculates and displays all intersectiong rectangles between them.
+This console application takes a list of rectangles as input and calculates and displays all intersecting rectangles between them.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you information on how to build, run tests and run the application on your machine

 ### Prerequisites